austin-weeks/maze-solver/README.md

 # Maze Generator & Solver

 A maze generator and solver built with Python and the tkinter GUI library.
 A fun little project for visuzalizing pathfinding algorithms.
-Includes dfs, bfs, djikstra's, and a* solvers.
+Includes Depth-First Search, Breadth-First Search, Dijkstra's, and A* solvers.
 The project is a bit rough around the edges :)

 <picture>
     <img src="preview.gif" style="display: block; margin: auto; max-width: 720px">